jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=batch-jberet/thread-factory=<thread-factory name>:read-attribute(name=priority)`

 ## syntax of the operation to get the `batch-jberet` `thread-factory` `thread-name-pattern`
-the template used to create names for threads.  the following patterns may be used: `	%`% - emit a percent sign `	%t` - emit the `per-factory` thread sequence number `	%g` - emit the global thread sequence number `	%f` - emit the factory sequence number `	%i` - emit the thread id. get the `batch-jberet` `thread-factory` `thread-name-pattern` attribute.
+the template used to create names for threads.  the following patterns may be used:
+%% - emit a percent sign
+%t - emit the `per-factory` thread sequence number
+%g - emit the global thread sequence number
+%f - emit the factory sequence number
+%i - emit the thread id.
+get the `batch-jberet` `thread-factory` `thread-name-pattern` attribute.
 `/subsystem=batch-jberet/thread-factory=<thread-factory name>:read-attribute(name=thread-name-pattern)`